New Hampshire Books: The Best Books Set in the Granite State

 Kit’s quiet sanctuary changes suddenly, however, when a 15-year-old named Sunny is assigned community service at the library for the whole summer.
 Sunny was arrested for shoplifting a dictionary, and the judge threw the book at her, quite literally.
 Sunny is bright, curious, and eager to connect with someone other than the off-the-grid hippie parents who school her at home.
 She’s determined to coax Kit out of her self-imposed isolation.

 Then there’s Rusty.
-He’s a Wall Street high-flyer who has recently crashed to the Earth.
+He’s a Wall Street high-flyer who has recently crashed down to Earth.
 In this small town library, this unlikely trio is drawn together, along with a cast of other quirky regulars.
 They will be forced to examine how their lives have unraveled, but they’ll also help knit them together again.

 This novel is described as a wry, observant look at life.

-Our Town
+Our Town book cover

 Book Summary